Equivariant zeta functions for invariant Nash germs: Equivariant zeta functions

 \begin{rem} \begin{itemize} \item When $G = \{e\}$, the equivariant homology of a $G$-$\mathcal{AS}$ set $X$ is the Borel-Moore homology of $X$. \item As illustrated in Example \ref{exsphere}, the equivariant homology groups can be non-zero in negative degree.
 In the case $G = \mathbb{Z}/2\mathbb{Z}$, we actually have $H_n(X ; G) \cong \oplus_{i \geq 0} H_i(X^G)$ for $n < 0$ (where $X^G$ is the set of the points of $X$ which are fixed by the action of $G$). \end{itemize} \end{rem}

 For more details about equivariant Borel-Moore homology, see \cite{VH}, \cite{Der}, \cite{GF} and \cite{Pri-EWF}. \\

 The existence and uniqueness of the equivariant Betti numbers are given by the following theorem of G. Fichou in \cite{GF}.
 The equivariant virtual Betti numbers and the equivariant virtual Poincar\'e series are additive invariants under equivariant Nash isomorphisms of $G$-$\mathcal{AS}$ sets.
-By a Nash isomorphism between $\mathcal{AS}$-sets $X_1$ and $X_2$ is meant the restriction of a Nash isomorphism between compact real analytic and semialgebraic sets $Y_1$ and $Y_2$ containing $X_1$ and $Y_2$ respectively.
+By a Nash isomorphism between $\mathcal{AS}$-sets $X_1$ and $X_2$ is meant the restriction of a semialgebraic and analytic isomorphism between compact real analytic and semialgebraic sets $Y_1$ and $Y_2$ containing $X_1$ and $Y_2$ respectively (see also \cite{GF-MI}).

 We will use the equivariant virtual Poincar\'e series as a measure for arc spaces which takes into account equivariant information.
 In particular, we will apply it to the spaces of arcs of an invariant Nash germ and gather these measures in the equivariant zeta functions (subsection \ref{subsecequivzetafunc}).